Marlyn Publishing

 We’re turning Lucy’s Loot into an audiobook with our voices to provide memories for family members who come after us.

 Lucy and her grandparents have shared many memories over the years.
-She is now nearly 20 and an amazing young woman.
+She is now 20 and an amazing young woman.

 If you recall an episode like this with a loved one such as a grandchild or child, please leave a comment here.
 In a few sentences.
 Maybe the memory might become a book for you!